 - 1. Familiarise yourself with the guidelines for Ethics (see Ethics Guidelines subsection for more details) - 2.
-Gather all documents from Sponsor as part of Ethics preparation. - Engage ethics early It is important to engage with Ethics as soon as possible so you know what you need to meet the requirements. - 4.
-Have a well-considered final Protocol and Investigator Brochure for submission to reduce the potential for HREC comments and review cycles (which takes time).
+Gather all documents from Sponsor as part of Ethics preparation.

+3. Engage ethics early

+It is important to engage with Ethics as soon as possible so you know what you need to meet the requirements.

+4. Have a well-considered final Protocol and Investigator Brochure for submission to reduce the potential for HREC comments and review cycles (which takes time).
-• Transcelerate Common Protocol template

-- 5. All recruitment materials that are considered to be advertising, will need to be submitted as part of the submission to Ethics so you need to be prepared well before recruitment can start.
+- Transcelerate Common Protocol template - 5.
+All recruitment materials that are considered to be advertising, will need to be submitted as part of the submission to Ethics so you need to be prepared well before recruitment can start.
 Advertising materials are any study-specific, publicly available and participant-facing information. - a.
-Refer to Recruitment Methods section for tips on preparing advertising materials - b.
+Refer to Recruitment Methods section for tips on preparing advertising materials. - b.
 When you create your advertising materials ensure that you check online social media advertising policies as they also need to approve all advertising and some wording and images may be rejected.
 For example, Facebook will not allow you to use language such as "do you have type 2 diabetes?" which is a very common heading in offline advertising mediums.
 Do this before you submit to Ethics and if you have any doubts, submit multiple variations of the same ad.
 Variety is key.

 - Bellberry HREC guidance on advertising - 6.
 In addition to advertising materials, ensure all other participant documentation is complete and submitted to ethics, e.g. having a clear, easily understood participant information sheet and consent form (PICF).
-Refer to section 4.1 Consent for tips on preparing the PICF.
+Refer to section 4.1 Consent for tips on preparing the PICF. - 7.
+Ensure accurate version control of all ethics documentation as any changes are made during preparation and with any required amendments.